HiLab-git/PyMIC/docs/source/usage.fsl.rst

 * ``ckpt_name`` (string, optinal): the full path to the checkpoint if ckpt_mode = 2.

 * ``post_process`` (string, default is None): the post process method after inference.
-  The current available post processing is :mod:`PostKeepLargestComponent`.
-Uses can also specify customized post process methods via :mod:`SegmentationAgent.set_postprocessor()`.
+  The current available post processing is :mod:`pymic.util.post_process.PostKeepLargestComponent`.
+  Uses can also specify customized post process methods via `SegmentationAgent.set_postprocessor()`.

 * ``sliding_window_enable`` (bool, default is False): use sliding window for inference or not.